+Suffering in hospital is definitely not a pleasant situation to be in.
 If he passes on, we should feel happy that he has gone to a better place (if you believe in religion) and don’t have to feel pain anymore.
 Otherwise, wouldn’t it be selfish of us to want him to stay in this world and to suffer?

 If you put things in perspective – Lee Kuan Yew had already achieved a quality life.
 He led an extremely good and long life by most Singaporean’s standards.

 Many old people his age who die alone because of Singapore’s poor social security schemes and who have to pick up cans and cardboards at such an old age.
 They too were extremely important for Singapore’s success and worked hard to build the country we have today.
-Yet, they are living in terrible conditions with one out of five senior citizens in Singapore not having enough income to meet end’s meet.

 3. Did he “sacrifice” a lot for Singapore?